 - Add the butter and sugar to a mixing bowl and mix well until light and creamy.
 Add eggs, beating after each addition.
 Add vanilla and almond extract and mix well.

 - In a separate bowl combine the dry ingredients: flour, baking soda and salt.
 Add the dry ingredients into the batter and mix until combined.
-Spread and press the mixture into the prepared pan.Â
+Spread and press the mixture into the prepared pan.

 - Bake at 375 degrees F for about 12-16 minutes or until the center is set, and the edges are just starting to be golden.
 Remove from oven and allow to cool.
 Once cooled completely, frost and cut into squares.

-- In a mixing bowl, beat the butter and cream cheese together until smooth and creamy.
+- Cream cheese frosting: In a mixing bowl, beat the butter and cream cheese together until smooth and creamy.
 Add the vanilla and mix.
 Add the powdered sugar a little at a time until, mixing well until smooth.
 You may not need all of the powdered sugar–just add enough to make a good frosting consistency, and taste it to see if you want to add more.

-- Store bars covered well in the refrigerator for up to 5 days.
+- Store bars, covered well, in the refrigerator for up to 5 days.

 Notes